githubEdit

 We run dir C:\ and notice a strange directory called Get-bADpasswords:

-Searching for this tool online finds improsec/Get-bADpasswords.
+Searching for this tool online finds improsec/Get-bADpasswordsarrow-up-right.
 According to its README, "this module is able to compare password hashes of enabled Active Directory users against bad/weak/non-compliant passwords (e.g. hackers first guess in brute-force attacks)."

 We look around this folder and find a logs directory at C:\Get-bADpasswords\Accessible\Logs: